 Fantastically supportive.
 Most are curious about how it’s going and how it works, and have been happy to support it.
 At Thanksgiving in October there were many dishes that worked with our plant-based approach, and it was all delicious.
 We’ve gone out for dinner a few times to restaurants that either focus on plant-based food, or have many options, and our family has been eager to try them out.

 Are you plant-based, or would you ever try it?
-Share with us in the comments below and don’t forget to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways
+Share with us in the comments below and don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways